intimanjunath/ADK-Agents-Unified-Assignment/README.md

 - Deploy and test agents in cloud environments and local setups.
 - Gain hands-on experience with multi-agent orchestration and dynamic workflow design.

-## ADK-Agents-Unified-Assignment
-This repository contains implementations for key Google AI Agent Development Kit (ADK) codelabs, demonstrating how to build, enhance, and deploy AI agents using ADK and MCP Toolbox for Databases.

-Project Description
-The project explores practical AI agent creation and orchestration, based on Google's official codelabs and tutorials:

-From Prototypes to Agents with ADK
-Build a conversational AI agent prototype using ADK foundations, including environment setup and basic interactions.

-Building AI Agents with ADK: Empowering with Tools Enhance agents with tool integrations, workflow orchestration, and advanced capabilities to enable dynamic and context-aware behaviors.

-Build a Travel Agent using MCP Toolbox and ADK
-Develop a domain-specific travel assistant by combining ADK with MCP Toolbox to perform database operations and deliver actionable travel information.

 ## Technologies Used

 - **Google Agent Development Kit (ADK):** Core toolkit for building AI agents.